1. One Big Book

 Personal

 Every year the National Book Award is given out in five categories: Fiction, Nonfiction.
 Poetry, Translated Literature; Young People's Literature.
 My goal is to read two of the five winners (or finalists) per year.
-This award is not announced until November.
+This award was announced November 15th.

 Hosts: Feed Your Fiction Addiction and It Begins at Midnight.